speedie1337/spmenu/docs/docs.md

 - spmenu -bw            - Width of the border.
 0 will disable the border
 - spmenu -so            - Sort matches
 - spmenu -nso           - Don't sort matches
+- spmenu -pri priority  - Specify a list of items that take priority
 - spmenu -s             - Use case-sensitive matching
 - spmenu -i             - Use case-insensitive matching
 - spmenu -nm            - Start spmenu in normal mode